 So by the time he's sworn in for a 2nd term on January 20, 1981, he's more popular than he's ever been.
 And, with President Anwar Sadat of Egypt still alive at this point, and Palestinian Chairman Yassir Arafat not having support from Iran, maybe a deal can be reached for a "two-state solution."
 Don't be surprised if Prime Minister Menachem Begin of Israel supported it, as long as he didn't have to give up any part of Jerusalem: A Palestinian capital built in the eastern suburbs could have worked then.
 Sadat might still have been assassinated later that year, but it would have been after yet another triumph for him.

 It is possible that, after 8 years, people would have been tired enough of Carter to not vote for his Vice President in 1984.
 So even if Mondale still ran (likely), he could have lost.
-But, with Reagan having been beaten, the Republican nominee would not have been from "the conservative movement."
+But, with Reagan having been beaten, and "the conservative movement" now discredited twice in a generation (along with Barry Goldwater in 1964), the Republican nominee would not have been from that movement.

 It would more likely have been a "country club Republican" like the elder George Bush, or perhaps a "Washington insider" like Senate Republican Leader Howard Baker of Tennessee, than a tax-cut champion like quarterback turned Congressman Jack Kemp of New York.
-Given Bush's connection to Reagan's defeat, Baker would have been a likelier choice, especially since he could have taken the South from the Democrats, without being seen as a racist Southerner.
+Given Bush's connection to Reagan's defeat, Baker would have been a likelier choice, especially since he could have taken the South from the Democrats, without having the reputation of a racist Southerner.
 But he might have taken Kemp as his running mate, as a ticket-balancing, a Northerner from the conservative wing.

 Supreme Court nominations matter.
 Carter never got to make one.
 He could have nominated the 1st female Justice to replace Potter Stewart in 1981, but it wouldn't have been Sandra Day O'Connor, not even as a compromise choice.
 Given the record she already had, he could have nominated Ruth Bader Ginsburg, who would now be in her 40th year on the Court, a record.